brownritt/cfsc2024/reference/Installation_notes.md

 ```shell
 where.exe git
 ```
-If a path to a git executable is returned, you already have it installed and can skip the next subsection.

-An alternative way to check is to open a shell and type
+If a path to a git executable is returned, you may already have it installed and can skip the next subsection.
+However, you should still try an alternative way to check by opening a shell and typing
 ```shell
 git --version
 ```
 You will see a clean message with version number if `git` is installed, or an error message similar to `Command not found` if not.
+On Macs, this command may show a warning that more installation is required; follow the instructions.

 ### Install `git`